Introduction

 - No late nights that leave you depleted

 Walking into your first day well-rested helps you absorb information, make good impressions, and handle early challenges effectively.
+This may be your last chance for proper rest for several months.

 Exercise and Physical Health